Trigary/BotMender/README.md

 you should contact [Trigary](https://github.com/Trigary).
 The [codebase documentation](code-docs.md) contains a collection of information useful when interacting with the programming-related side of this project.

+# Codebase

+Verbose naming and lots of documentation should make the codebase easy to read.
+Unfortunately it's not always enough and that's what this section hopes to aid.

+## Networking

+An open-source library made by [Trigary](https://github.com/Trigary) named [DoubleSocket](https://github.com/Trigary/DoubleSocket) is used to handle the networking.
+This allows the bypassing of Unity's limited and poorly documented HLAPI and LLAPI.
+The library uses a synchronized TCP and UDP socket for each party, therefore taking advantage of TCP's flow and congestion control while also allowing UDP packets to be used when reliability and ordered packets are not required.

+## Adding new blocks, systems

+All instructions about how to register blocks, systems can be found in the `BlockFactory` and `SystemFactory` classes.